 - We spent our first 2 nights in Cala d’Or, which is on the southeastern coast of the island and about an hour from the airport in Palma.
 It probably would have been hard to get here without a rental car, so again, highly recommend going the rental car route!
-We opted to stay at a more budget-friendly hotel option (stay tuned for that post coming soon!).
+We opted to stay at a more budget-friendly hotel option (more about where we stayed here).
 The main hub of the town is a super cute little downtown area full of shops and open-air restaurants…it actually reminded us a lot of Greece, except it was cuter and cleaner, just not on the water.
 That main hub there is the perfect place to stroll in the morning and grab a cappuccino or espresso on your way to the beach.
 If you see a “cafe delice” on any of the menus you HAVEto try it!
 Its half espresso and half condensed milk that you mix together and drink, but I’ve only ever seen it on the menu in Cala d’Or, so definitely give it a try if you can find it!
 I know it sounds gross, but don’t knock it ‘till you try it 🙂 We also did dinner in that main hub every night too, it’s a super fun little area where you just walk around and read menus that are displayed until you see something you like, or hop around and get drinks and tapas.
 Definitely don’t forget to stop for gelato….that became a nightly tradition for us 🙂 (Pro Tip: tipping isn’t a thing in Mallorca, in fact, when you pay by credit card there isn’t even a tipping option available, however, it does mean that concierge services like bellhops and valets aren’t a thing either).

 - Even more important than the adorable downtown area with great food are the coves and beaches!
 Most of the beaches are pretty crowded due to the fact that the majority of the coastline is made up of limestone cliffs, so sand beaches are a hot commodity and fill up pretty quickly.
 The good news is that if you aren’t a fan of crowded beaches, you can almost always adventure along the limestone rock coves until you find a more secluded area.
 A lot of the coves have ladders that go right into the water so you don’t even have to jump if you don’t want to!
 Just make sure you have shoes with you, as the limestone can be pretty sharp.
 I was mostly fine in flip flops, it just requires some concentration.
 We checked out the coves at Cala d’Or Beach, and Cala Gran and were not disappointed!
 Absolutely STUNNING!